 MORE IN SYNC THAN EVER

 Our music is even more in sync with the newly acquired Antelope Audio OCX HD Master Clock.
 Perfect synchronization takes place by the Antelope Audio Master Clock.
 It generates a pulse so many times per second.
 The pulse keeps multiple converters locked together.
-This lock gives the gear an overall better sound than if it was not used.
-Starsound Studios will bring the sound of your mix to that next level by using our hybrid of analog and digital tools.
+This lock gives the gear an overall better sound than not using a clock.
+Starsound Studios will bring the music of your mix to that next level by using our hybrid of analog and digital tools.